 Next, measure the area of your floor in square feet or square meters.
 Next, multiply this number by the height of your room (in feet or meters) to get the total volume of your room.

 Step 3: Calculate the amount of air changed per hour by purifier with CADR

 If your CADR value is given in CFM, you need to multiply the air purifier’s CADR rating by 60, to get it in hours.
 For example, if the CADR is 300cfm, the air purifier changes 300*60=18000 cubic feet of air per hour.
 If the CADR value is given in cubic meters per hour (m3/h) then your number does not change.

 Step 4: Calculate air changes per hour (ACH)

 Final step!
-Take the number from step 3 (air changed per hour by purifier) and divide it by the volume of your room.
+Take the number from step 3 (air changed per hour by purifier) and divide it by the volume of your room from step 2.

 Air Changes Per Hour (ACH) and CADR Calculator

 For your convenience, Smart Air has created a calculator to help you with ACH and CADR calculations.
 Just input two fields and the calculator does the work for you!
 The calculator takes both feet and meters as input options.